Dick's Picks Volume 4: Set lists

+Caveat Emptor

 Each volume of Dick's Picks has its own "caveat emptor" label, advising the listener of the sound quality of the recording.
 The label for Volume 4 reads:

 "This compact disc has been digitally remastered directly from the original half track 71/2 ips analog tape.
 It is a snapshot of history, not a modern professional recording, and may therefore exhibit some technical anomalies and the unavoidable effects of the ravages of time."